 - Power options.
 Many planetary grinders come in a variety of power options - from 110 V – 230 V - 480 V and even propane options available so you can match your equipment to the needs of the job site

 - No exhaust fumes.
-Electric models make working indoors a non-issue because they don't omit dangerous fumes when operating.
+Electric models make working indoors a non-issue because they don't emit dangerous fumes when operating.

 - Highly versatile.
 Planetary grinders have a wide variety of tooling options available to them.
 These great options allow the machine to be used for a variety of tasks - like grinding off mortar, grinding epoxies, removing parking deck membranes, removing thin-set, or surface profiling and exposing aggregate.
 Of course there are also tooling options that allow you to polishing the concrete floor to a mirror finish.